TreeMama/iSeaTree-React-Prototype/documentation/Apple_Local_Dev.md

 This section is for people who aren't usually iOS developers, and want to stick to JavaScript work, without tripping over the Apple details.

+Bundle ID
+Signing certificate
+Certificate trust
+Team name

+Bundle identifier (`com.treemama.iSeaTree`) determines identity.

+Can't use a bundle identifier that's been registered with Apple unless you own it.

+We use a modified bundle identifier to sign for personal devices.

+Where to run?
+* iOS Simulator
+* signed with registered credentials, on developer device
+* signed with locally created credentials
+* signed and verified by apple (testflight, app store)

+Can't use camera on iOS Simulator, so we have to sign the build somehow.